Rosoe/Rosoe-Portfolio/content/posts/Memories of Aht Urghan Production Process/index.md

 ### Bustle of the Capital ⭐️⭐️⭐️⭐️
 [This is an iconic track from the original OST.](https://www.youtube.com/watch?v=na5lAIJ2CHI) It might also be the most listened to in game as it is the background music for all of Al Zhabi - the city hub most players would hang around in for the ToAU expansion.
 The vibe of the track is engaging but not intense.
 It evokes ideas of walking through market stalls and exploring a new city.

 Quality wise, this is a 4-star track.
 The composition is perfect for the space but the main instrument - ostensibly a [Shehnai](https://en.wikipedia.org/wiki/Shehnai)[^1] - has some production issues.
 In particular a very annoying clicking sound at the start of every note.
-It also has a very distinctive sound quality that will be hard to replicate - in particular its bending and sluring into various notes.
+It also has a very distinctive sound quality that will be hard to replicate - in particular its bending and slurring into various notes.

-[^1]: Well, the instrument tries to be a Shenai but is actually a 2001 Uillean Pipes sample from [Quantum Leap](https://ec.crypton.co.jp/product/detail/20330).
+[^1]: Well, the instrument tries to be a Shehnai but is actually a 2001 Uillean Pipes sample from [Quantum Leap](https://ec.crypton.co.jp/product/detail/20330).
 This 2001 sample is now available in [EastWest's RA](https://www.soundsonline.com/world-and-traditional/ra) VST Instrument for $299 (along with a bunch of other 20+ year old samples) and sounds just as bad now as it did then.
 A sober reminder to always try before you buy.

 ### Eastward Bound ⭐️⭐️⭐️⭐️
 Another great track.
 In game you're on a boat travelling to a far-away land and most likely for the first time since most players would make use of fast travel options to avoid the 15 minute boat ride.
 To me it inspires ideas of new beginnings, journeys ventured, and that feel of the wind and spray whipping against ones skin.
 It's filled with simmering excitement and punctuated by moments of wonder at ones new envrions.